 - Articulate theoretical explanations of how legal systems develop and change.

-- Analyze the ways in which the legal system shapes social instituions and public behavior.
+- Analyze the ways in which the legal system shapes social institutions and public behavior.

-- Evaluate the rule of law for the maintainance of order in society.
+- Evaluate the rule of law for the maintenance of order in society.

 - Demonstrate undergraduate-level written communication skills.